nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 FA2 interface provides API to configure operators (see [operators config entry points](#operators)).
 If an operator transfer is denied, those entry points MUST fail if invoked.

+If a transfer is not permitted because of `Self_transfer_permitted` policy, the operation MUST fail with the error mnemonic `"OPERATOR_TX_DENIED"`.

 ###### `Token Owner` Permission Behavior